shuqi131/shuqi131.github.io/_pages/about.md

 ---

 Welcome!
-I am Shuqi Liu (刘书棋), a second-year PhD student supervised by [Prof. Luke Ong](https://www3.ntu.edu.sg/home/luke.ong/) and [Prof. Bo An](https://personal.ntu.edu.sg/boan/) at College of Computing and Data Science (CCDS), Nanyang Technological University (NTU), Singapore.
+I am Shuqi Liu (刘书棋), a PhD candidate supervised by [Prof. Luke Ong](https://www3.ntu.edu.sg/home/luke.ong/) and [Prof. Bo An](https://personal.ntu.edu.sg/boan/) at College of Computing and Data Science (CCDS), Nanyang Technological University (NTU), Singapore.

 Previously, I received a Master’s degree in Statistics from Nankai University, a Bachelor’s degree in Applied Mathematics from China Agricultural University, and a second Bachelor’s degree in Economics from Peking University.